In a large bowl, sift together the flour, baking powder, salt, and sugar.

 Make a well in the middle and pour in the milk, egg, butter, and vanilla.
 Use a fork to break up the egg in the middle of the bowl and then slowly mix it with the milk and other ingredients, always mixing from the outside of the bowl in until all clumps are gone.

-Add the food coloring and with a spatula, gently fold in the batter until it reaches the desired shade of green.
-For a darker green, add additional food coloring.
+Add the food coloring and, with a spatula, gently fold in the batter until it reaches the desired shade of green.
+I start with 3, then add one more (sometimes you can squeeze too much).

 Cook: